Gold as an investment is a widely debated topic. Gold pays no interest or dividends. Gold, however, can rise in value.

 Statistically speaking, about 50% of all gold is used for making gold jewelry.
 Countries like India and China are voracious consumers of gold products.
 The other 40% of gold is used for investments.
 Gold coins, bullion, gold bars, medals, etc. are bought by central banks, gold investors, and mutual funds that invest in gold on behalf of their clients.
 The remaining 10% of gold find use in industrial and commercial applications.

-Looking at these numbers, it is clear that almost 90% of gold demand is driven by its intrinsic value.
+Looking at these numbers, it is clear that almost 60% of gold demand is driven by its intrinsic value.
 This has been the case for many decades with money also being backed by gold throughout history (gold standard).
-It is only recently that paper money got stopped being backed by gold.
-However, that does not affect gold’s intrinsic value or its safe haven status.
+It was in 1973 that the US stopped backing paper money with gold.
+However, that does not affect gold’s intrinsic value or its safe-haven status.

 There is a limited amount of gold available on earth.
 The gold that has already been mined is already in use, as described above.

 The gold that is still to be mined is increasingly more complex and expensive to extract.

 There is a finite quantity of gold in the world and unless there is a technologically enhanced way of extracting gold cheaply, the price can only go up due to rising demand and limited supply.